stennety/mywebsite/_posts/2020-03-28-the-corona-cles-of-narnia-week-3.md

 Games also lighten the situation.
 I did a game night with friends on Tuesday and coworkers on Thursday.
 We hopped in a Zoom video call and played some board games via the web on [BGA](https://boardgamearena.com/).
 I'm going to play [Terraforming Mars](https://store.steampowered.com/app/800270/Terraforming_Mars/) with some friends during the day tomorrow.

 I've also been playing a ton of Beat Saber.
-My partner, Patty, has gotten really into it as well, so we've been enabling each other's addiction.
 VR is a medium that really shines in a quarantine scenario.

 # Books